databio/pepatac/README.md

 ### Option 1: Running the pipeline script directly

 To see the command-line options for usage, run `pipelines/ATACseq.py --help`.
-You can view the current help dialog in the [usage.md](usage.md) documentation file.
+You can view the current help dialog in the [usage.txt](usage.txt) documentation file.
 You just need to pass a few command-line parameters to specify sample_name, reference genome, input files, etc. See example command in [cmd.sh](cmd.sh).

 ### Option 2: Running the pipeline through looper